-- 1. Due to the absence of interview judging at State Fair, the accompaniment of a brief explanation with your project may help the judge when assigning a ribbon placing.
-Points to consider may include: process, tools used, skills learned, goals achieved, additional help from others. - Sweetwater County Fair and 4-H are not responsible for missing or broken
+- Due to the absence of interview judging at State Fair, the accompaniment of a brief explanation with your project may help the judge when assigning a ribbon placing.
+Points to consider may include: process, tools used, skills learned, goals achieved, additional help from others. - Sweetwater County Fair and 4-H are not responsible for missing or broken items.

+- 1 First or second year in project

+- 2 Three years in project

+- Intermediates (11-13 yrs. old)

 - 3 First or second year in project

 - 4 Three years or more in project

 - Seniors (14-18 yrs. old)

 - 5 First or second year in project

 - 6 Three years or more in project